navikt/pam-tsbx-api/README.md

     mvn -Pdev

+### Local OAuth2 server

+An OAuth2 server is required to run alongside the application locally.
+When using either of the the above two methods to start app, an embedded mock OAuth2 server is automatically started on port `19111`, if something isn't already listening on that port.

 ### Accessing the API

 API is available on http://localhost:9211

 It is meant to be called from app `pam-tsbx-front` on behalf of end users.

+## Tests

+Integration test [`MessagesControllerIT`][3] tests the API token validation using a temporary mock OAuth2 server instance.

+[3]: src/test/java/no/nav/arbeid/tsbx/messages/MessagesControllerIT.java